new foster & adopter checklist

 - Don't leave your new dog and existing pets unattended until you are comfortable that everyone gets along

-- The first few days are the highest risk for a dog trying to escape or run away (new environment, wants to get back to its last home), so make sure to supervise your dog when outside and give him/ her a safe place to stay inside.
+- The first few days are the highest risk for a dog trying to escape or run away (new environment, wants to get back to its last home), so DO NOT leave your dog unattended outside.
+Please ensure they are leashed or confined if you are opening any doors.

 - Collar, leash, harness for walks (we use a temporary tag; you can also use a tag with your info on it)